Hiding Your First Geocache

 Step 4 - Submitting Your Cache

-Take time to review the Geocaching Listing Guidelines again.
+Take time to review the Geocache Listing Guidelines again.
 After placing your cache, does it still meet all requirements for placement?
 If so, fill out the online form, paying careful attention to the helpful notes provided.
 Write a description that attracts geocachers to your location, including images of interest.

 Add descriptive attributes so that others can make a quick assessment of your cache.
 For example, is this area dog-friendly?
 Is the hike over an hour long?
 Is the area accessible in a wheelchair?
 Is a boat required?